 8 Ways to Add Color to your Outdoor Living Spaces

 Take a hint from top landscape designers and utilize the power of color to elevate your backyard’s aesthetic.
-Adding color to your landscape is a smart way to introduce contrast to all sections of your property, brightening dark, drab areas or balancing out overly blank spaces.
-What’s more, adding color to your landscape don’t just have to involve a fresh coat of paint.
+Adding color to your landscape is a smart way to introduce contrast to all sections of your property, brightening dark, drab areas, or balancing out overly blank spaces.
+And adding color to your landscape don’t just have to involve a fresh coat of paint.
 Think like professional landscape designers and achieve a colorful landscape using these 8 ways to add color to your landscape.

 Colorful Outdoor Furniture

 Furniture boosts the functionality of any outdoor living space, so why not use it to introduce visual interest, as well?
 Adding color to your landscape is easy with outdoor furniture accents.
 Vibrantly hued cushions, tinted patio tables, lively wicker chairs, and colorful, weather-proof sofas all contribute to the appeal of an outdoor space.
 Incorporating fresh style into your landscape doesn’t have to require a whole new furniture set.
 Work with existing elements by adding accent pillows or reupholstering a favorite outdoor couch.